Battle of Insubria: Mago's expedition

-The battle in Insubria
+Battle in Insubria

 In 203 BC, the time came for decisive action.
 The proconsul M. Cornelius Cethegus and the praetor P. Quintilius Varus led an army of four legions against Mago in a regular battle in the Insubrian land (not far from modern Milan).
 The description by Livy in his "History of Rome" (Ab urbe condita) shows that each of the opponents deployed their forces in two battle lines.
 Of the Roman army, two legions were in the front, the other two and the cavalry were left behind.
 Mago also took care for a possible reverse, keeping in the rear the Gallic levy and the few elephants he had.
 Some modern estimates put his overall strength at more than 30,000.

 The course of the battle showed that the first Carthaginian line performed better and the Gauls were less reliable.
 From the onset, the Romans made futile attempts to break the enemy's resistance and were pressed hard themselves.
 Then Varus moved the cavalry (3,000 or 4,000 horsemen), hoping to repulse and confuse the Carthaginian lines.
 However, Mago was not surprised and moved forward the elephants just in time.
 The horses were stricken by fear and as a result the Roman cavalry was dispersed, chased by Mago's light Numidian cavalry.
 The elephants turned on the Roman infantry, which suffered heavy losses.
 The battle only took a bad turn for Mago when Cornelius brought into action the legions of the second line.
 The elephants were showered upon by darts, with most of them falling, the rest were forced to turn back against their own ranks.
 Mago ordered the Gauls to stop the Roman counter-attack, but they were routed.

 According to Livy, all ended with a general retreating of the Carthaginians, who lost up to 5,000 men.
 Yet, as Livy himself states, the Romans owed their success to the wounding of the Carthaginian commander, who had to be carried away almost fainting from the field because his thigh was pierced.
 The victory was neither bloodless, nor complete.
 The first Roman line lost 2,300 men, and the second also took casualties, among them three military tribunes.
 The cavalry was not spared either, and many noble Equites were trampled to death by the elephants.
 During the night Mago withdrew his forces to the Ligurian coast, conceding the battlefield to the Romans.